Do you have an office we can visit during the week?

 Dr. Bob has a passion for dermatology.
 There is a high need for dogs and cats to be treated for ear infections or skin conditions resulting from allergies or yeast.
-We have a tier of consultation fees.
-The majority of consults will be $25 at a minimum for a 10-minute visit with the veterinarian.
-During this time, the veterinarian can diagnose and treat the condition as well as provide educational information.
-Subsequent visits may be charged at a lower rate depending on the time spent with you and your pet.
+Our doctors offer an additional medical examination or consult which has a small fee.
+Current fees are available at the time of check-in.
+Typical exams are on average 15 minutes long.
+Our vets can diagnose and treat the condition as well as provide educational information.

 When is the best time to come to a clinic?

 That depends on the clinic, but we do serve our patients on a first-come, first-served basis.

 Do you spay or neuter?
 Provide dental services or euthanasia?